From Pitt to '1917,' what to anticipate at Sunday's Oscars

 Such a win would be a watershed moment for the Academy Awards, which has long been content to relegate international films to their own category.
 But in an effort to diversify its largely white and male membership, the Academy of Motion Pictures Arts and Sciences has inducted more overseas members in recent years.
 And just about no one has a bad word to say about t he widely praised class satire “Parasite,” the Palme d’Or winner at last year’s Cannes Film Festival and the first foreign language film to win top honours from the Screen Actors Guild Awards.

 The official pre-show will begin at 6:30 p.m.
-EST on ABC.
-Among the presenters the academy will lean on in the absence of a host are Tom Hanks, Maya Rudolph, Spike Lee, Julia Louis-Dreyfus, Chris Rock, Timothée Chalamet, Will Ferrell, Diane Keaton and Kelly Marie Tran.
+EST. Among the presenters the academy will lean on in the absence of a host are Tom Hanks, Maya Rudolph, Spike Lee, Julia Louis-Dreyfus, Chris Rock, Timothee Chalamet, Will Ferrell, Diane Keaton and Kelly Marie Tran.

 The ceremony will come just days after the death of Kirk Douglas, one of the last surviving stars of Hollywood’s golden age.
 Kobe Bryant, a 2018 Oscar winner for the short “Dear Basketball,” is expected to be included in the ceremony’s In Memoriam segment.